 Biological Reconnaissance Field Method

 The Biological Reconnaissance (BioRecon) sampling procedure requires specific training and a demonstration of competency due to the expert judgment exercised during field sampling.
-Individuals conducting these procedures must train with DEP staff (via Stream Condition Index [SCI] SCI training workshops and/or participating in field sampling), complete the training requirements outlined in BRN 1200 and pass initial and continuing proficiency demonstrations per BRN 1300.
+Individuals conducting these procedures must train with DEP staff (via Stream Condition Index [SCI] training workshops and/or participating in field sampling), complete the training requirements outlined in BRN 1200 and pass initial and continuing proficiency demonstrations per BRN 1300.
 All BioRecon sampling and analysis shall be conducted according to the requirements of this BioRecon method and the SCI Primer (Sampling and Use of the Stream Condition Index [SCI] for Assessing Flowing Waters: A Primer [DEP-SAS-001/11]).
 The SCI Primer provides comprehensive guidance on use of the BioRecon and other biological measures in the context of specific study objectives.
 The use of this BioRecon method must adhere to the assessment principles discussed in the SCI Primer.

 Biological Reconnaissance (BioRecon) Sampling Method

 See also the following sections: